Philip-Pione/Group-6-Project/README.md

 ## Installation

-Clone the repo in your terminal using "git clone" and the html link provided in GitHub.
+Clone the repo in your terminal using "git clone" and the html link - https://github.com/Philip-Pione/Group-6-Project.git

 ## Usage